Luca-Umekubo/Product-Design/README.md

 - battle royale: everyone for themselves, larger arena, some obstacles
 - boss battles: everyone is on the same team fighting an AI dodgeball monster
 - capture the flag: to win, a team must bring a flag on the opposing side back towards their own side for a certain amount of time without getting out
+- ranked mode?

+## cosmetics

+- emojis? dances? skins?
+- perhaps these can be bought with currency from winning games, or they are just given randomly after a game is won

 ## Concept images: